bakoushin/battleship/README.md

-# Battleship game

-## 🛡️ Battleship on Oasis Sapphire: Private On-Chain Gameplay
+# 🛡️ Battleship on Oasis Sapphire: Private On-Chain Gameplay

 This is a fully on-chain implementation of the classic Battleship game, built to demonstrate the power of **[Oasis Sapphire](https://oasisprotocol.org/sapphire)**—the first confidential EVM-compatible blockchain with support for **private smart contract state** and **encrypted transactions**.